Wrongful Death Attorney in Florida

 Please fill out the form and we will get back to you shortly.

 As wrongful death attorneys practicing in the State of Florida, we at Sawan & Sawan understand that losing a loved one due to another’s negligence is one of the most tragic injuries that our clients face.
 We wake up each and every day with the victims of these actions in mind.
-When a family member or close companion has had their lives cut short because of the irresponsibility of someone else, there simply is no remedy.
+When a family member or close companion has had their lives cut short because of the irresponsibility of someone else, there simply is no adequate remedy.
 While there is a legal process in Florida designed to compensate certain people, a legal and financial recovery is only a small and inadequate attempt to bring closure to the loss.
 While it certainly doesn’t mitigate the devastation of the loss, we still strongly advise you to speak with a wrongful death attorney to evaluate your case.

 Florida's Wrongful Death Statute